Potters Bar Town F.C.

 When Potters Bar built their turnstile block, to join the Southern League in 2005, their turnstiles came from the old Wembley Stadium.

-The club are currently managed by Sammy Moore, and finished in 14th place in the Isthmian Premier Division in the 2024/25 season.
+The club are currently managed by Jimmy Martin, and finished in 14th place in the Isthmian Premier Division in the 2024/25 season.

 Club history

 1960s

 In 1960, Ken Barrett, who was a PE Master at Mount Grace School at the time, formed a football club for former scholars.
 The club played in Division One of the Barnet & District League in their first season, 1960–61.
 In May 1965 the Barnet & District League and the Finchley & District League merged to form the North London Combination, in which the club then played, winning the Premier Division championship in 1967–68.
 The club joined Division Two of the Hertfordshire County League the following season and won the championship and promotion to Division One at the first attempt.

 1970s

 Mount Grace Old Scholars won the championship of Division One of the Hertfordshire County League and promotion to the Premier Division in the 1973–74 season.
 They finished bottom and were relegated back to Division One in the 1978–79 season.